Your Student Record

 Exclusion from a Course

 A student who is consistently not prepared for class, fails to attend class or participate online, and whose gross neglect of work is disruptive to the progress of instruction may, after written warning by the instructor, be excluded from the course.
+The instructor’s warning should specify the steps the student must take to be allowed to continue in the course.
 If it is before the withdrawal deadline the student may voluntarily withdraw from the course for a WD or WN grade as an alternative to exclusion, but may no longer attend or participate.
 A student who is excluded from a course is prohibited from continuing with it in any way, including attending classes, participating online, taking exams, and submitting work.
 The student is assigned the permanent notation EXD (excluded from course), which is equivalent to a failing grade and earns no credit for the course.
 A student who is excluded from a course is not eligible for a tuition refund for that course.

-We expect students to treat instructors with respect and to trust that they are making every effort to ensure fair assessment and grading.
+We expect students to treat instructors with respect.
+In addition, we expect students to trust that their instructors are making every effort to ensure fair assessments when assigning grades.

-Students may ask their instructors for an explanation about their grades if they believe an error was made.
+Students are entitled to an explanation of their grades if they believe a calculation error has occurred.
 However, students may not submit extra work, resubmit work to improve a final grade, or have their work evaluated by a third party.

 A student may be administratively withdrawn from the Extension School in the following circumstances: